 azilsartan (Oral route)

-When pregnancy is detected, discontinue azilsartan medoxomil as soon as possible.
-Drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus .
+Discontinue use of azilsartan medoxomil as quickly as possible if pregnancy is detected as drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus .

 Commonly used brand name(s)